seregazhuk/seregazhuk.github.io_old/_drafts/2018-01-20-why-asynchronous-php.md

 As a rule of thumb, you should be efficient with memory, handle your storage connections carefully and make sure that you have a plan if your application dies.

 ## Conclusion
 Don't be afraid to learn new language paradigm.
 PHP is much more than  *run the script, execute some code and die*.
 You will be amazed to use your familiar PHP language in a completely new way, in the way you have never used it!
 Asynchronous code and event-driven programming will expand the way you think about PHP and how this language can be used.
-There is no need to learn a new language to write asynchronous applications, just because someone blames PHP that *it is not a right tool for it*.
+There is no need to learn a new language to write asynchronous applications, because someone blames PHP that *it is not a right tool for it* or because *this is how I’ve always done it, it couldn’t possibly be improved on*.
+Just give it a try!